-From ancient sunken cities to a pioneering deep sea city of the future, a whole world awaits under the water for intrepid travelers tired of their landlubber ways.
-Grab your scuba gear and explore the amazing underwater cities – China’s awe-inspiring Lion City and Jamaica’s Port Royal included.
+From ancient sunken cities to a pioneering deep-sea city of the future, a whole world awaits under the water for intrepid travellers tired of their landlubber ways.
+Explore the enigmatic remnants of lost civilizations, where relics of the past now thrive as monuments to forgotten eras.
+There is thrill and excitement in tracing the footsteps of our ancestors and the submerged ruins, leaving no doubt that the sea holds secrets beyond our imagination.
+Grab your scuba diving gear and tour these most amazing underwater cities – China’s awe-inspiring Lion City and Jamaica’s Port Royal included.

 Legend has it that Port Royal in Jamaica – formerly a haven for swashbuckling pirates – was once nicknamed ‘the wickedest city in the west’, though a devastating earthquake in 1692 resulted in the loss of around two thirds of the original, old city.
 Today, the submerged portion of Port Royal is an archaeological treasure trove and a total of eight buildings in varying stages of preservation have been uncovered alongside what UNESCO World Heritage Conservation has described as ‘an unrivaled collection of in situ artifacts’.
 Though currently off limits to recreational divers, a number of recovered artefacts can be seen at the National Museum Jamaica in Kingston.